 Think you’re doing everything you can for your cannabis marketing strategy?
 You might not be.
 Even if you’re tapping all of the popular social media platforms like Instagram, Twitter, and Facebook, as well as getting in on other digital advertising methods, you may still be missing one thing: LinkedIn.

-Yes, cannabis marketing on LinkedIn is a thing, and it’s actually something that if you’re not doing already, you should start ASAP.
+Yes, cannabis marketing on LinkedIn is a thing, and it is actually something that if you’re not doing already, you should start ASAP.

 Tired of the various restriction regarding cannabis products and services and general posting on social media platforms like Instagram?
 Well, on LinkedIn, there is surprisingly much less to worry about which makes cannabis marketing on LinkedIn actually easier than any other social media platform.

-This may come as a surprise to may who may have formerly known LinkedIn as a place for professionals and pre-professionals to network, stay up-to-date on the latest industry trends, and find opportunity.
+This may come as a surprise to many who may have formerly known LinkedIn as a place for professionals and pre-professionals to network, stay up-to-date on the latest industry trends, and find opportunities.
 While LinkedIn is a great place for that, it also lends itself exceptionally well for cannabis marketers to connect with cannabis professionals.

 In this article, we’ll be talking about how to take full advantage of LinkedIn as a cannabis business.
-In this, we’ll be discussing LinkedIn restrictions and policies, various LinkedIn features, and best practices.
+We’ll also be discussing LinkedIn restrictions and policies, various LinkedIn features, and best practices.

 But first, let’s talk more about why you should be including LinkedIn in your cannabis business’s marketing plan.

 Why should you be marketing on LinkedIn?
 Well for starters, LinkedIn’s main demographic lends itself to the cannabis industry.
 LinkedIn currently has over 650 million members and of those, 303 million are active members, and of that 303 million, 40% percent of people use LinkedIn daily.